BestTimesToVisit.com Logo

 Tip:Wear comfortable shoes.
 Be aware of your surroundings, especially at night.
 Use common sense and avoid walking alone in poorly lit areas late at night.

-These are shared taxis that follow specific routes, offering a cheaper alternative to regular taxis.
-They are a local favorite for getting around efficiently.
+Colectivos are informal shared taxis that follow specific routes.
+They are cheaper than regular taxis but less predictable in terms of schedule and routes.
+They are a local favorite for specific routes.

 Similar Destinations